-Diverse & Resilient was founded by Gary Hollander in 1995 as a program to build the capacity of LGBT groups in Wisconsin.
-We have grown to be an independent nonprofit agency that employs 19 staff and serves over 5,000 LGBT people every year.
+Diverse & Resilient was founded in 1995 as a program to build the capacity of LGBTQ groups in Wisconsin.

-We do both capacity-building and direct-service work to address the health disparities experienced by LGBT people in Wisconsin.
+We engage in advocacy and provide both capacity-building and direct-service work to address the health disparities experienced by LGBTQ people in Wisconsin.